espressif/esp-idf/docs/en/api-guides/wifi.rst

 Another thing deserves our attention is that the default behavior of LwIP is to abort all TCP socket connections on receiving the disconnect.
 Most of time it is not a problem.
 However, for some special application, this may not be what they want, consider following scenarios:

 - The application creates a TCP connection to maintain the application-level keep-alive data that is sent out every 60 seconds.
-- Due to certain reasons, the Wi-Fi connection is cut off, and the <SYSTEM_EVENT_STA_DISCONNECTED> is raised.
+- Due to certain reasons, the Wi-Fi connection is cut off, and the <`WIFI_EVENT_STA_DISCONNECTED`> is raised.
 According to the current implementation, all TCP connections will be removed and the keep-alive socket will be in a wrong status.
 However, since the application designer believes that the network layer should NOT care about this error at the Wi-Fi layer, the application does not close the socket.
 - Five seconds later, the Wi-Fi connection is restored because esp_wifi_connect() is called in the application event callback function. **Moreover, the station connects to the same AP and gets the same IPV4 address as before**.
 - Sixty seconds later, when the application sends out data with the keep-alive socket, the socket returns an error and the application closes the socket and re-creates it when necessary.

 In above scenario, ideally, the application sockets and the network layer should not be affected, since the Wi-Fi connection only fails temporarily and recovers very quickly.
 The application can enable "Keep TCP connections when IP changed" via LwIP menuconfig.

-SYSTEM_EVENT_STA_AUTHMODE_CHANGE
+WIFI_EVENT_STA_AUTHMODE_CHANGE
 ++++++++++++++++++++++++++++++++++++
 This event arises when the AP to which the station is connected changes its authentication mode, e.g., from no auth to WPA.
 Upon receiving this event, the event task will do nothing.
 Generally, the application event callback does not need to handle this either.

-SYSTEM_EVENT_STA_GOT_IP
+IP_EVENT_STA_GOT_IP
 ++++++++++++++++++++++++++++++++++++
 This event arises when the DHCP client successfully gets the IPV4 address from the DHCP server, or when the IPV4 address is changed.
 The event means that everything is ready and the application can begin its tasks (e.g., creating sockets).